rooklift/halite2_rush_theory/README.md

 * Mutate the genome randomly, giving one of the ships a new move.
 * Simulate the result, and score it according to some "fitness" function.
-* If the new genome is good, keep it, otherwise discard.
+* If the new genome is an improvement, keep it, otherwise discard.
 * Repeat.

 The fitness function I use is based on getting ships into the sweet spot where possible, or near it otherwise; while not crashing ships into each other, or into planets, or into the game edges.